Rise-Vision/rise-data-weather/demo/README.md

 Note that this is an HTTP URL, as ChromeOS currently requires that.

-Then configure the local environment as described in the [weather Templates First - Local Development](https://docs.google.com/document/d/1xbtDo9GnhbH0lGeQmgTdSb-U5ed0vTjufhxZBV-1C4A/edit) document.
+Then configure the local environment as described in the [Weather Templates First - Local Development](https://docs.google.com/document/d/1xbtDo9GnhbH0lGeQmgTdSb-U5ed0vTjufhxZBV-1C4A/edit) document.
 It's not necessary to point the schedule to a local URL as it's described there, with the above URL for the schedule is enough.